wp-plugins/blip-slideshow/readme.txt

 * Compatible with Colorbox plugin [Lightbox Plus](http://wordpress.org/extend/plugins/lightbox-plus/)
 * Integration with Colorbox!
 Use link=lightbox and add a compatible plugin
 * Removed CSS stlye background-color from slideshow-thumbnails-hidden, slideshow-thumbnails-inactive and slideshow-thumbnails-active.
 Overriding this inline was not working.
-* Fixed bug where only one Slimbox was working in posts with multiple slideshows
 * Fixed bug in parsing SmugMug thumbnails that aren't square
 * For link=full or link=lightbox, will download SmugMug images that are smaller than the viewport
 * Scripts and CSS are no longer loaded on pages that don't use Blip